How to: create a living room to love

 4: Lighting, textiles, plants

 Now for the finer points.
 The things that don’t necessarily grab everyone’s attention, but instead act as the glue holding the style together.
-Use cushions to echo the room’s colour scheme.
-The reading lamp adds function while its colour and slim silhouette work as subtle accents.
+Use cushions to echo the room’s color scheme.
+The reading lamp adds function while its color and slim silhouette work as subtle accents.
 To strengthen and complement the close-to-nature theme, our couple has also added a tall plant.

 5: Make room for all

 Time to fit everything and everyone, i.e. seating for people, storage space for stuff.
 Here the cabinets have great capacity, yet still go discreetly along the wall.
 Meanwhile, chairs and side tables form an inviting archipelago across the room.
 By using slimline, thin-legged furniture, the wooden floor and the lively light is still very visible.
 Even with several pieces in place, the room’s natural airiness is kept intact.

 Homestretch!
 Filling cabinets and finishing touches: board games, books and art (as well as the things you’re expected to display when family visits).
 What goes where – on the top shelves for the world to see, behind glass, or safely stowed behind solid doors – is naturally up to you.

 Objects made from natural materials have a remarkable ability to complement and heighten their surroundings wherever you put them.
 Besides adding style and beauty, many of our products are made from renewable materials like seagrass, rattan and jute.

 Show the style, store the goods